ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 * responder: This parameter specifies whether the EDHOC Responder role is supported.
 In JSON, the "responder" value is a boolean.
 In CBOR, "responder" is the simple value "true" (0xf5) or "false" (0xf4), and has label 13.

+* max\_msgsize: This parameter specifies the admitted maximum size of EDHOC messages in bytes.
+In JSON, the "max\_msgsize" value is an unsigned integer.
+In CBOR, "max\_msgsize" is an unsigned integer and has label 14.

+* coap\_cf: This parameter specifies whether it is required that CoAP messages include the CoAP Content-Format Option with value 64 (application/edhoc+cbor-seq) or 65 (application/cid-edhoc+cbor-seq) as appropriate, when the message payload includes exclusively an EDHOC message possibly prepended by an EDHOC connection identifier (see {{Sections 3.4.1 and A.2 of RFC9528}}).
+In JSON, the "coap\_cf" value is a boolean.
+In CBOR, "coap\_cf" is the simple value `true` (0xf5) or `false` (0xf4), and has label 15.

+* id\_ep\_types: This parameter specifies a set of supported types of endpoint identities for EDHOC.
+If the set is composed of a single type of endpoint identity, this is encoded as an integer.
+Otherwise, the set is encoded as an array, where each array element encodes one type of endpoint identity as an integer.
+In JSON, the "id\_ep\_types" value is an integer or an array of integers.
+In CBOR, "id\_ep\_types" is an integer or an array of integers, and has label 16.
+The integer values are taken from the 'CBOR Label' column of the "EDHOC Endpoint Identity Types" registry defined in {{iana-edhoc-endpoint-identity-types}} of this document.

+* transports: This parameter specifies a set of supported means for transporting EDHOC messages.
+If the set is composed of a single means for transporting EDHOC messages, this is encoded as an integer.
+Otherwise, the set is encoded as an array, where each array element encodes one means for transporting EDHOC messages as an integer.
+In JSON, the "transports" value is an integer or an array of integers.
+In CBOR, "transports" is an integer or an array of integers, and has label 17.
+The integer values are taken from the 'Transport ID' column of the "EDHOC Transports" Registry defined in {{iana-edhoc-transports}} of this document.

 An example of JSON EDHOC\_Information is given in {{fig-edhoc-info-json}}.

 ~~~~~~~~~~~